University of Plymouth Students' Union

+History

+UPSU was founded in 1992.
+In Summer 2014, the union's main building containing the nightclub and lounge was refurbished.

+In 2016, the union set up an accommodation service which it sold to Clever Student Lets in 2018, before the sale the union's accommodation arm managed over 300 flats and houses.

+In 2018, the Conservative Society received backlash for hosting an event where member's shirts had antisemitic messages and symbols.
+UPSU responded, saying "We totally condemn behaviour of this kind along with all forms of racism and anti-Semitism", and the society was subsequently suspended by UPSU.

+2018 NUS Referendum

+On the 15 November 2018 UPSU's Board of Trustees sent a notice to hold a referendum regarding the union's affiliation with the National Union of Students (NUS).
+UPSU said that students were concerned with "value for money" and "lack of political standing and lack of support" from the NUS.

+The voting was held online and was open from 26 to 30 November 2018.
+The results of the referendum was that UPSU should not remain affiliated NUS.

-Officers and Representatives
+Officers and representatives

-Sabbatical Officers
+Sabbatical officers

-The UPSU Sabbatical Officers are elected in March and decide the day-to-day running of the union.
-The Sabbatical Team consists of four full-time officers who are current students or have recently graduated as students from the University.
+The UPSU sabbatical officers are elected in March and decide the day-to-day running of the union.
+The sabbatical team consists of four full-time officers who are current students or have recently graduated as students from the university.
 Each has their own remit and they also provide academic and national representation for Plymouth students.

-Part-time Officers

-Part-time Officers represent particular groups of students and run forums related to their role.

-School Representatives
+School representatives

-School Representatives are elected students who share feedback and opinions of students from the Course Reps to the University's schools.
+School representatives are elected students who share feedback and opinions of students from the course reps to the university's schools.
 They regularly meet with their faculty lead and the VP Education.

-Course Representatives
+Course representatives

-Course Representatives represent students' specific views on academic matters in their course, they're elected by the students who study that course and pass on any feedback and opinions to the School Representatives.
+Course representatives represent students' specific views on academic matters in their course, they're elected by the students who study that course and pass on any feedback and opinions to the school representatives.

+Previous roles

+Before 2024, part-time officers represented particular groups of students and run forums related to their role.
+Forums were replaced with networks, and part-time officers were replaced by network chairs.

-Committees and Forms
+Committees and forms

 Union Council

-The Union Council (Formerly the Executive Committee and Student Parliament), is made up of 17 part-time officers, 4 elected Sabbatical Officers, and 12 school representatives.
-It is also attended by the Chief Executive and staff support members.
+The Union Council (Formerly the executive committee and Student Parliament), is made up of 17 part-time officers, 4 elected Sabbatical Officers, and 12 school representatives.
 The Chair of the Accountability Board also attends these meetings, to observe and ensure that they are taking place in a fair and democratic manner.
 The Union Council is in place to make important decisions that effect the student body and ensure that the wide diversity of the student body is fairly represented in these decisions.

 Accountability Board

-The Accountability Board is an elected board of students who's role is to scrutinise officers and forms to ensure they're being as fair as they can be, and to hold them to account when they're not.
+The Accountability Board is an elected board of students whose role is to scrutinise officers and forms to ensure they are being as fair as they can be, and to hold them to account when they are not.